-Glossary of Measuring Terms
+Glossary of Terms for Measuring Ingredients

 You may come across a few terms besides cups, tablespoons, and teaspoons when measuring.
 This glossary should help: